hgoncalv/phpCRUD/README.md

 docker-compose up -d
 ```

-5. Once the containers are running, you can access the API at [http://localhost:port](http://localhost:port), where `port` is the port specified in your Docker configuration.
+5. Once the containers are running, Docker will automatically create a MySQL database container.
+You can access the API at [http://localhost:8080](http://localhost:8080), where `8080` is the port configured for the PHP Apache server.

 ## API Endpoints